How to Save Money on Business Utility Bills

 Timers and power fobs

-We’ve said it before, and we’ll say it again: using the most efficient lighting in your office can dramatically cut your costs.
+We’ve said it before, and we’ll repeat it again: using the most efficient lighting in your office can dramatically cut your costs.
 While it’s great that halogen bulbs have been replaced by LED light bulbs, fluorescent tubes still dominate offices, despite LED tubes being a more efficient option.

 This comes from the fact that although the most common fluorescent light tubes – T8-tube types – use slightly more energy than an LED tube, fluorescent lights waste their energy through their ballast.
 This can be as much as the tube uses itself, which therefore doubles the total consumption.
-LED tubes don’t have this kind of wastage, which added to them needing to be replaced less often, translates to saving on your bill in the long term.
+LED tubes don’t have this kind of wastage, which leads to them needing to be replaced less often, which translates to saving on your bill in the long term.

 You’ve probably wondered how you can reduce your water bill too, and if you have a kitchen that frequently has dishes that need to be washed, a dishwasher could be the answer.